Injuries to the Ankle

-An ankle joint fracture can occur in any of the three ankle bones (more typically the bones in the lower leg) when the ankle is twisted, rolled or impacted by a trip or fall.
+An ankle joint fracture can occur in any of the three bones (more typically the bones in the lower leg) when the ankle is twisted, rolled or impacted by a trip or fall.

 Seek medical treatment from a foot and ankle specialist if you are experiencing any of the following symptoms:

-- Pain, swelling or bruising in the ankle
+- Pain, swelling or bruising

 - The ankle is tender to the touch